josepht96/learning/notes/networking/OSI.md

 ## Network layer

-The network layer (layer 3 ) handles end to end communicatio between networks.
+The network layer (layer 3 ) handles end to end communication between networks.
 It does this by using another addressing scheme that can **logically** identify every node connected to the Internet.
 This addressing scheme is known as the Internet Protocol address, or the IP Address.

 Routers are Network Devices that operate at Layer 3 of the OSI model.
 A Router’s primary responsibility is to facilitate communication between Networks.
 As such, a Router creates a boundary between two networks.
 In order to communicate with any device not directly in your network, a router must be used.
 Routers handle data frames that have IP addr, IP dest, and MAC addresses.
 Routers handle sending